50 years of nuclear submarines on the Clyde

 The Clyde base has continued to grow over the past 20 years and now stretches for almost two miles down the eastern shore of the Gare Loch.

-It is the largest military site in Scotland as well as one of the largest single site employers, with about 6,500 working there and another 200 nearby at the armaments depot at Coulport, where the warheads are stored.
+It is the largest military site in Scotland as well as one of the largest single-site employers, with about 6,500 people working there and another 200 nearby at the armaments depot at Coulport, where the warheads are stored.

 And despite protests, the future of the site seems to be secure.